 But the US-27 designation was not destined to remain long enough to see these last 16 miles converted to full freeway standards.
 While the much appreciated M-57 interchange upgrades were being completed in 2000, thus removing the last traffic signal on US-27 in Michigan, the Michigan Department of Transportation was in the second year of a three-year long process to completely remove the US-27 designation from the state.

-The attempt to completely decommission US-27 in Michigan had actually begun on October 11, 1991 when MDOT and InDOT petitioned AASHTO's Standing Committee on U.S. Route Numbering for its removal between Fort Wayne and Lansing, however that request was denied because a replacement for the designation north of Lansing had not been indicated and AASHTO was unwilling to allow a discontinuous US-27 to exist.
-Eight years later, MDOT tried again, this time first requesting that the US-127 designation replace US-27 from Lansing northerly to Grayling immediately followed by a second request to truncate US-27 from Lansing back to the Indiana state line.
+An attempt to completely decommission US-27 in Michigan was made by the Michigan Dept of State Highways & Transportation on June 25, 1974 when it, along with the Indiana State Highway Commission, applied to the AASHTO U.S. Route Numbering Subcommittee to have US-27 truncated at I-69 on the north side of Fort Wayne, Indiana.
+That petition was denied, assumedly because no mentioned had been made by Michigan as to what was to become of the existing route of US-27 from DeWitt northerly to I-75 near Grayling.
+It took 17 years before a second petition was made to the AASHTO subcommittee on October 11, 1991 to decommission US-27 between Fort Wayne and Lansing, although that petition was also denied as no replacement designation for the route north of Lansing was indicated and AASHTO was unwilling to allow for a discontinuous US-27 to exist (Miami–Fort Wayne and Lansing–Grayling).
+Eight years later, MDOT tried for a third time, this time first requesting that the US-127 designation replace US-27 from Lansing northerly to Grayling immediately followed by a second request to truncate US-27 from Lansing back to the Indiana state line.
 (InDOT cooperated and similarly requested a removal of the US-27 designation from I-69 from the Michigan state line southerly to Fort Wayne.)
-These requests were granted on April 16, 1999, however it would take three more years for the changes to actually take place.
+These requests were granted on April 16, 1999.
+It would take three more years, however, for the changes to actually take place in the field.

 During June and July of 2001, MDOT removed the majority of the US-27 route markers from the route of I-69 from the Indiana state line northerly to the I-69, US-27 & US-127 junction near De Witt, north of Lansing.
 InDOT did likewise on their portion of decommissioned US-27 between Fort Wayne and the state line.
 For the moment, US-27 was effectively a two-part discontinuous route running from Miami, Florida to Fort Wayne, Indiana and from Lansing to Grayling.
 The following year in May 2002, MDOT crews began the complicated process of swapping out every US-27 route marker between Lansing and Grayling and replacing them with US-127 signs.
 It is estimated well over 500 individual signs needed to be replaced in this process.